 The Rutgers University Alternative Winter Break and Spring Break programs provide groups of Rutgers University undergraduate students with a semester-long experience centered on community service.
 Participants learn about a particular community issue within the United States during five weeks of pre-trip meetings and a volunteer break excursion.

 On site, students provide necessary services and explore the culture and the history of the area.
 Students who participate in this program cultivate social responsibility, leadership, and life-long learning; thereby fostering a generation of leaders committed to positive social change.
-This program is sponsored by Student Life and the student organization RU Alternative Breaks.
+This program is sponsored by Leadership & Experiential Learning, Rutgers University Alternative Breaks, and Rutgers Student Affairs.

 Rutgers University Alternative Breaks aims to provide Rutgers University students with an opportunity to: